 Welcome to my next blog on Python Programming.
 I am here again to give you some addictive tips on Python.
-But this time, its not based on Hacking, Phreaking or Security Breaking.
-Its about using python programming for our day-to-day tasks.
-So, lets start.
+But this time, it’s not based on Hacking, Phreaking or Security Breaking.
+It is about using python programming for our day-to-day tasks.
+So, let us start.

 What is programming?
 Don’t worry.
 I am not here to give you the typical definition of Programming.
-The part, which I am about to talk here today, is the use of programming in our day-to-day life, and how it helps us to automate things.
+The part I am about to talk about here today is the use of programming in our day-to-day life and how it helps us automate things.

 Python Programming for Non-Engineers

 Everyone in our life is not a software Engineer.
-But still, everyone has their stuff that they need to deal with.
+But still, everyone has the stuff that they need to deal with.
 But programming is one thing that can make a lot of things easier.
 We all have a lot of to-do things in our daily schedule.
-And instead of we keeping a track of that, we can let the machine take care of these things.
+And instead of we keeping track of that, we can let the machine take care of these things.
 We can automate our tasks at hand using simple programming.
-Although there are a lot of commercial softwares of there, but we cannot spend money on every thing.
+Although there are many commercial softwares of there, we cannot spend money on everything.
 Also, they won’t be as per our own customized needs.
 Besides, creating our own program is a totally different level.
-The best language I can think of as of now is Python programming .
+The best language I can think of as of now is Python programming.
 Let me tell you how.